Step 4: Full View

 Is state agency approval a sufficient ethical safeguard for ABC Engineering's post-peer-review design-build participation, given that the agency occupies a structurally compromised position as both the peer review client and the procurement authority, and given the systemic risk that conditional permissibility creates for the long-term integrity of public peer review programs?

-Seek Standard Agency Approval Board's choice Seek and obtain state agency approval for design-build participation through the agency's standard procurement authorization process, treating that approval, combined with state law compliance and the one-year cooling-off period, as sufficient ethical authorization to proceed
+O2 Seek and obtain state agency approval for design-build participation through the agency's standard procurement authorization process, treating that approval, combined with state law compliance and the one-year cooling-off period, as sufficient ethical authorization to proceed Board's choice

 The Agency Disclosure and Approval Obligation supports treating state agency consent as a sufficient ethical safeguard: the agency is the client, it has full knowledge of the peer review engagement, and its approval signals informed consent that shifts moral responsibility.
 The Peer Review Independence and Integrity principle and the Systemic Consequentialist Risk to Public Peer Review Program Integrity warrant a stricter standard: the agency's dual role as peer review client and procurement authority creates a structural bias in its approval calculus (it may benefit from having a technically informed firm compete), and conditional case-by-case approval creates systemic incentives for firms to seek peer review roles strategically as intelligence-gathering opportunities, undermining the collegial foundation of peer review programs over time.